mapbox/mapbox-plugins-android/plugins/traffic/README.md

 Plugins are easy to use.
 A plugin is simply a library module built on top of the Mapbox Android SDK.
 Currently, we are not requiring plugins to register themselves or to implement any specific interfaces so that they're simple to consume.

-This might change in the future as we build more plugins and learn how you use them.
-We'd love to [hear your feedback](https://github.com/mapbox/mapbox-plugins-android/issues).
+We'd love to [hear your feedback](https://github.com/mapbox/mapbox-plugins-android/issues) as we build more plugins and learn how you use them.

 ## Why Plugins